More about OpenShift Container Platform

 - 5 Red Hat OpenShift Benefits You Didn’t Know About

 - Red Hat OpenShift on AWS and Azure: Hybrid Cloud Made Easy

 - OpenShift Deployment with Cloud Volumes ONTAP Using Ansible

-- OpenShift Persistent Storage via Cloud Volumes ONTAP
+- OpenShift Persistent Storage with Cloud Volumes ONTAP

 Hybrid and multicloud have become the default technology and infrastructure operating models in enterprises.
 In these complex types of architectures, Kubernetes is a favorite choice due to its vendor-agnostic characteristics and advanced infrastructure capabilities.
 But there is another option: Red Hat OpenShift.

-Big organizations that have strict security and compliance requirements, often prefer to adopt OpenShift.
+Big organizations that have strict security and compliance requirements, often prefer to adopt OpenShift Container Platform.
 In this blog we’ll take a look at five benefits of Red Hat OpenShift you may not have been aware of:

 - CI/CD and Repositories

 - Developer Experience and Cost Management